enso-org/enso/doc/design/syntax/syntax.md

 # Lists

-Lists in Luna are defined as follow:
+Lists in Luna are defined as follows:

 ```haskell
 type List a